Workout Accountability App with Friends: Pick by Pressure, Not Features (2026)

 Before comparing apps, decide which pressure actually moves you.
 There are four basic flavors:

 1. Small-group visibility.
-A handful of people you know see whether you showed up today.
+A handful of people you know see your workout the moment you log it, and cheer it.
 Low drama, high consistency.
-Works because you care what those specific people think of you.
+Works because showing up in front of those specific people feels better than showing up alone.

 2. Public performance.
 Feeds and leaderboards where a wide audience sees your training.
 Motivating if you like being seen, exhausting if you feel judged by every off day.